-Wine & Spirits Wholesalers of Georgia Scholarship.
+Wine and Spirits Wholesalers of Georgia Scholarship.
 Full tuition awarded throughout the State of Georgia on a rotating basis.
-Must be a Georgia resident undergraduate with superior academic achievement, good citizenship and financial need.
+Must be a Georgia resident undergraduate with superior academic achievement, good citizenship, and financial need.
 Apply to the VSU Office of Financial Aid by completing a VSU General Scholarship Application.

 Ty Cobb.
 Awarded annually to rising sophomores, juniors, and seniors.
 To qualify, one must be a Georgia resident, demonstrate financial need, and possess at least a "B" average.
 Applications available from: Ty Cobb Foundation, P.O.
-Box 725, Forest Park, Georgia 30051, or by e-mail, < tycobb@mindspring.com >.
+Box 725, Forest Park, Georgia 30051, or by e-mail, tycobb@mindspring.com.

 HOPE Scholarship (Helping Outstanding Pupils Educationally) is funded by the Georgia Lottery for Education and is available to eligible Georgia 1993 or later high school graduates.
-HOPE covers tuition, fees and a book allowance (\$150 for 6 hours or more; \$75 for 5 hours or less).
+HOPE provides funding to assist students in paying tuition.